Kunj-13/StockSense/Weekly Reports/Weekly Report - 10-2.md

 - I've also looked into the best way to format the JSON file so the front-end can use the data.

 ### Subsection 3:
-- Finding out which ML model will be best for this project.
-- Finding out how to integrate the data into the JSON file so we can then tell front-end what we should look into adding.
-- Find out how we want our front-end to look.

 ## Tahira